Terradue/doc-developer-sandbox/source/field/ocean_color/lib_beam_flh/testing.rst

 The node_flh node
 ------------------------

-The first node of the DAG with the unique identifer set to *node_flh" instantiates the :doc:`flh-proc <node/flh-proc>` job template.
+The first node of the DAG with the unique identifer set to *node_flh* instantiates the :doc:`flh-proc <node/flh-proc>` job template.

 .. literalinclude:: src/application.xml
   :language: xml